-Under the authority of the Clean Air Act (CAA) section 112(r),234 the EPA adopted the Risk Management Program regulations at 40 CFR Part 68, which went into effect in 1999.
-The CAA provides that the regulations and appropriate guidance developed "provide to the greatest extent practicable, for the prevention and detection of accidental releases of regulated substances and for response to such releases by the owners or operators of the sources of such releases."235 The EPA's Risk Management Program requires facilities that contain more than the threshold quantity of any of the 77 listed toxic chemicals or
+Under the authority of the Clean Air Act (CAA) section 112(r), the EPA adopted the Risk Management Program regulations at 40 CFR Part 68, which went into effect in 1999.
+The CAA provides that the regulations and appropriate guidance developed "provide to the greatest extent practicable, for the prevention and detection of accidental releases of regulated substances and for response to such releases by the owners or operators of the sources of such releases."
+The EPA's Risk Management Program requires facilities that contain more than the threshold quantity of any of the 77 listed toxic chemicals or 63 flammable substances to prepare and submit to the regulating agency emergency contact information, descriptions of processes and hazardous chemicals onsite, an accident history, and worst-case release scenarios.
+The regulation defines three different Program levels (Program 1, 2, or 3) based on a process unit's potential for impact to the public and the requirements to prevent accidents.
+Program 3 processes are subject to additional, more stringent requirements to prevent accidents similar to those of the OSHA PSM standard.
+Program 3 facilities must implement elements of a prevention program, including: process safety information (PSI), PHA, standard operating procedures (SOPs), training, mechanical integrity, compliance audits, incident investigations, MOC, pre-startup reviews, employee participation, and hot work permits.
+These prevention program elements are based primarily on the OSHA PSM standard, and much of the language contained in each element is identical to the PSM standard.

-234 42 U.S.C. §7412(r)(7)(B)(ii) requires the Administrator to promulgate regulations that "shall require the owner or operator of stationary sources at which a regulated substance is present in more than a threshold quantity to prepare and implement a risk management plan to detect and prevent or minimize accidental releases of such substances from the stationary source, and to provide a prompt emergency response to any such releases in order to protect human health and the environment."
-(1999).
+&lt;sup>234 42 U.S.C. §7412(r)(7)(B)(ii) requires the Administrator to promulgate regulations that "shall require the owner or operator of stationary sources at which a regulated substance is present in more than a threshold quantity to prepare and implement a risk management plan to detect and prevent or minimize accidental releases of such